AJamesPhillips/solid-bugs/README.md

 * Click button 1. it will work OK

-* Click button 2a then 2b.
-It breaks.
+* Click button 2. it also works but logs a 401 error to the console